Updated September 7, 2021

 - OHSU identification badges

 - VA Portland Health Care System employee badges

 - Shriner’s Hospitals for Children – Portland employee badges

 *OHSU patients may pick up a Tram pass at OHSU Concierge desks.
-Verified patients are limited to a single visitor.
-Visitor must be with patient to board the Tram.
 All riders will be COVID-19 symptom screened.
 Family passes are not being issued at this time due to Hospital visitor restrictions.
 This ensures the safety of patients, hospital staff, and the broader community.
-Visit OHSU’s visitation policy page for up to date information.
+Click here for the most recent patient visitor guidelines from OHSU.

 Limited days of operation.
 Tram operates Monday-Saturday.
 Sunday operations have been delayed until further notice.